Boron, California: Demographics

-There were 801 households, out of which 31.2 percent had children under the age of 18 living with them, 51.7 percent were married couples living together, 10.2 percent had a female householder with no husband present, and 33.1 percent were non-families.
-29.1 percent of all households were made up of individuals, and 9.9 percent had someone living alone who was 65 years of age or older.
-The average household size was 2.53 and the average family size was 3.11.

-In the CDP, the age distribution of the population shows 28 percent under the age of 18, 6.7 percent 18 to 24, 25.2 percent from 25 to 44, 26.9 percent from 45 to 64, and 13.2 percent who were 65 years of age or older.
-The median age was 39 years.
-For every 100 females, there were 100.1 males.
-For every 100 females age 18 and over, there were 101.0 males.
+There were 1,051 housing units at an average density of 76.6 /mi2, of which 831 (79.1%) were occupied.
+Of these, 52.7% were owner-occupied, and 47.3% were occupied by renters.

-The median income for a household in the CDP was $40,625, and the median income for a family was $44,674.
-Males had a median income of $47,045 versus $23,854 for females.
-The per capita income for the CDP was $18,294.
-About 15.2 percent of families and 19.7 percent of the population were below the poverty line, including 32.8 percent of those under age 18 and 19.4 percent of those age 65 or over.
+In 2023, the US Census Bureau estimated that the median household income was $61,607, and the per capita income was $27,933.
+About 25.0% of families and 31.3% of the population were below the poverty line.

 History

 Borate evaporites in the form of colemanite was first reported in 1913 during drilling of a water well.
 Claims were acquired by the Pacific Coast Borax Company and exploration continued.
 In 1925 commercial colemanite production began.
 In the 1920s and 30s borates were produced from the Baker and West Baker mines.

 The first post office at Boron opened in 1938.

 Industry

 A large borax deposit was discovered in 1925, and the mining town of Boron was established soon thereafter.
-This borax deposit is now the world's largest borax mine.
+This borax deposit is the world's largest borax mine.
 It is owned by Rio Tinto Minerals (formerly U.S. Borax).
 It is operated as an open-pit mine, the largest open-pit mine in California.
 This mine supplies nearly half of the world's supply of refined borates.
 Rio Tinto Minerals is Boron's primary employer, employing over 800 people.

+Workers at Rio Tinto are represented by Local 30 Mine, Mineral and Processing Workers of the International Longshore and Warehouse Union.
+Originally represented by Local 85 of the International Chemical Workers' Union, workers voted to affiliate with the ILWU in 1966.
+During a 2010 labor dispute, workers were locked out by Rio Tinto for 107 days until support from the community and organized labor across California and elsewhere allowed both parties to successfully negotiate a new collective bargaining agreement.
+The dispute was covered in a 2010 documentary entitled Locked Out.